-Well-child visits exist to keep your child healthy, track his growth and development, help prevent potential problems, and teach you (and Baby, when he is a little older) about health and wellness.
+Well-child visits exist to keep your child healthy, track their growth and development, help prevent potential problems, and teach you (and Baby, when they are a little older) about health and wellness.

-Baby‘s first well-child visit will probably be two to five days after he is born, though it might be as late as two weeks after birth.
+Baby‘s first well-child visit will probably be two to five days after they are born, though it might be as late as two weeks after birth.
 Your healthcare provider will be able to recommend an appropriate schedule for you and Baby, and you’ll likely make your first appointment a day or so after you give birth.

 At the appointment

 Now that Baby has arrived, you can stop counting kicks and start tracking height, weight, and milestones.
-Your healthcare provider will begin logging his growth and development so you can see how he makes progress from appointment to appointment.
+Your healthcare provider will begin logging their growth and development so you can see how they make progress from appointment to appointment.

-Baby will also be getting his immunizations at these visits. he should have been given a hepatitis B vaccination at birth, so there shouldn’t be any vaccinations needed this time around.
+Baby will also be getting their immunizations at these visits. they should have been given a hepatitis B vaccination at birth, so there shouldn’t be any vaccinations needed this time around.
 If a newborn hearing test wasn’t performed when Baby was born, it will likely be done at this appointment.

 At this visit, your healthcare provider will be looking for a few different milestones: eating well, turning to your voice, following your face, and sucking, swallowing, and breathing easily.

 If this is your first child, you probably have a lot of questions, and your healthcare provider will have some for you as well.
 You’ll talk about life with the new baby, how things are at home, and how you’re adjusting.
 Don’t be shy about answering honestly about your feelings or asking questions you might think are weird.
 Everything is weird with a new baby.
 Some questions you might want to ask are: